A personalized approach for superior sensitivity and accuracy

 Which test should I order?

-Matt Millen, ex-pro NFL player, who played on four Super Bowl-winning teams underwent a nearly six-year medical journey in search for answers.
+Matt Millen, an ex-pro NFL player who played on four Super Bowl-winning teams, underwent a nearly six-year medical journey in search of answers.
 Finally, he was diagnosed with amyloidosis using a new testing methodology at Mayo Clinic.

 Learn more about how to order this evaluation at your institution.

 Mayo Clinic’s Accurate Amyloidosis Typing Test Leads to Effective Treatment

 Mayo Clinic researchers have found that when the type of amyloidosis, a rare and potentially life-threatening disease, is appropriately determined by accurate and effective laboratory testing, it can be treated properly.
 These results, part of a comprehensive study of 16,175 cases performed at Mayo Clinic over an 11-year period, are reported in Mayo Clinic Proceedings.

 Amyloid Typing by Mass Spectrometry in Clinical Practice: A Comprehensive Review of 16,175 Samples